dlshle/CPRA_BusinessService/README.md

 models include all models for business services(Course, Term, Professor, Comment).
 User service is a copy of user model from the user service.

-LRUCache is used to cache BusinessService database access results.
+@Deprecated LRUCache is used to cache BusinessService database access results.
-LRFCache is used to cache user log-in status(JWT).
+@Deprecated LRFCache is used to cache user log-in status(JWT).

 Controllers include course controller, term controller, professor controller, and comment controller.
 All controller handle the basic CRUD of data with